 Cyber criminals gain access to accounts or data through social engineering.
 This is because many of us naturally choose a password that personally relates to our lives.
 These types of passwords are easy for your friends and coworkers to guess, and something that cyber criminals may be able to find with some social media research.

 Don’t choose passwords that include the name of your pet, car, kids, spouse, city you were born in, or your favourite sports team.
-On SplashData’s list of the year’s worst passwords, “starwars” joined the list this year at number 16.
+For example, on SplashData’s 2017 list of the year’s worst passwords, “starwars” joined the list at number 16.
 A password related to common terms from pop culture can also be dangerous.

 Hackers can also crack passwords through brute force, using tools that guess many combinations at once.
 Using passwords that are at least 12 characters long and have a combination of letters, numbers, and other characters can help make your passwords more difficult to crack.